 2013 - READY! for Kindergarten Receives “Top 100 Program” Distinction

 Readers of District Administration magazine, a national publication informing superintendents and other senior school district leaders about products and programs that improve educational outcomes and operational efficiency, select READY! for Kindergarten as a “Top 100 Program.”

 2014 - The Children’s Reading Foundation Receives Second Innovative Approaches to Literacy Grant

-The U.S. Department of Education awards The Children’s Reading Foundation a $3.8 million federal grant to expand programming to 16 very high poverty school districts and communities.
+The U.S. Department of Education awards The Children’s Reading Foundation a $3.8 million federal grant to expand programming to 16 high-poverty school districts and communities.
 States include Oregon, Washington, Idaho, New Mexico, Virginia, Kentucky, Michigan, Illinois, Missouri, Tennessee, and Maryland.

-The foundation was awarded the grant to develop a READY! for Math® prototype using its READY! for Kindergarten play with a purpose approach to help build early math skills for children ages 3 – 5.
+The foundation is awarded the grant to develop a READY! for Math® prototype using its READY! for Kindergarten play with a purpose approach to help build early math skills for children ages three through five.

 The findings have far-reaching implications as communities struggle to close the achievement gap.
 The research indicates that if families, schools, and communities focus on a child’s early learning in the years before kindergarten, the achievement gap will narrow significantly.

 2020 - READY!
 For Kindergarten E-Learning Workshops Launch